andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Step 2: Create a Resource Group.
 - Step 3: Create a virtual machine using Windows 10 Pro, version 21H2(free services eligible) and your desired specifications.
 - Step 4: Configure remote access to the virtual machines, such as using Remote Desktop Protocol (RDP).
-- Step 5: Download/Install the following applications: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62
+- Step 5: Download/Install these applications: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62
 - Step 6: Open IIS as an Admin & Register PHP from within IIS
 - Step 7: Install osTicket on the VM.
 - Step 8: Configure the osTicket instance with the necessary settings, including email, database, and help desk settings.